kettanaito/atomic-layout/README.md

 ## Contributing

-Thank you for deciding to contribute!
-Your involvement makes a significant impact on the library and its future.
+By contributing to Atomic Layout you shape the way developers create reusable UI.

-**Please read the [Contribution guidelines](./.github/CONTRIBUTING.md)** to get familiar with the contributing process.
-The issues labeled [`help wanted`](https://github.com/kettanaito/atomic-layout/labels/help%20wanted) or [`good first issue`](https://github.com/kettanaito/atomic-layout/labels/good%20first%20issue) are a good place to start cooperating on Atomic Layout.
-Feature suggestions or bug reports, discussion, and pull requests are always welcome!
+Please refer to the [Contribution guidelines](./.github/CONTRIBUTING.md) before committing to this project.
+We are thankful for any kind of contribution you may bring: discussion, issue report, or a pull request.

 [npm-url]: https://npmjs.com/package/atomic-layout
 [bundlephobia-url]: https://bundlephobia.com/result?p=atomic-layout